 In preparation for construction activities, there are several phases of work, including demolition, site preparation, road surface excavation, and public works.
 To create a modern cityscape, it is sometimes necessary to demolish neighborhoods, often break up sidewalks when opening utility trenches, extend and maintain the network, and remove obstacles in the way of an excavator.
 Manual demolition hammers that used compressed air for demolition work no longer met growing economic and technical demands.

 These tools were sometimes very noisy, required a lot of physical effort from the workers, and we’re far behind other technologies in the chain.
-Therefore, it has become necessary to develop the range of working tools for hydraulic excavators in a direction aimed at specialized tasks.
+Therefore, it has become necessary to develop a range of working tools for hydraulic excavators in a direction aimed at specialized tasks.

 Innovation was triggered by a combination of factors: